The 2020 Ultimate Guide to Caregiving

 These three problems are just the top common hazards that are in play for seniors and those with disabilities.
 It's always important to consider other factors that may be unique to one's specific condition.

 Did you know that, according to the National Institute of Aging, 80% of falls happen in the bathroom?
 For that reason alone, we've dedicated an entire section of this guide to bathroom safety.
 Try the following tips:

 Most older homes have bathtubs/showers that are not as easy to get in and out of.
 This poses a high risk of tripping and falling.
 Installing either a walk-in shower or tub can help reduce the risk of injury.
 Here's a review of the best walk-in bathtubs for seniors.

 Install a grab bar

-Grab bars can be installed in the shower/bath or around the toilet to offer support when moving in and out as well as sitting and standing.
+Grab bars can be installed in the shower/bathtub or around the toilet to offer support when moving in and out as well as sitting and standing.

 Keep toiletries in one spot

 Keeping regularly used items such as toothbrushes, toothpaste, and medications in one spot will help keep from having to rummage through drawers and cabinets.